StreamFab All-In-One

 - Loosen up on privacy settings: Some very strong ad-blockers or privacy plugins that restrict JavaScript or "fingerprinting" can stop the CDM from loading or running by mistake.
 Try turning them off for a while to see if playback starts again.

-- Check to see if hardware acceleration is on: Open your browser's "Settings," put "Hardware Acceleration" into the search box, and make sure it's turned on.
+- Check to see if hardware acceleration is on: Open your browser's "Settings", put "Hardware Acceleration" into the search box, and make sure it's turned on.
 L1 is the most critical hardware capability for decrypting DRM.

 FAQ